smesj/Courses-be/README.md

 This has been my first time interacting with `TypeOrm` and thanks to this project I have become a huge fan.

+An improvement left to make here would be much more robust typing, though this concept falls into the Typescript knowledge realm and focus was put on concepts and functionality.

-No new dependancies have been added to this project and the server/database can be setup and run as outlined below.
+No new dependencies have been added to this project and the server/database can be setup and run as outlined below.

 ## Getting Started